GlitchyPSIX/CollabinaL/README.md

 There is no help file.
 Command help may be incomplete.
 Contact me through Discord or file an Issue if you have any concerns/complaints over usage or experience.

+## Support
+If you like my work in several things consider supporting me on [Patreon](https://patreon.com/GlitchyPSI).

 ## Invite

 [Click here](https://discord.com/api/oauth2/authorize?client_id=652911627527520276&permissions=387072&scope=bot)